lexfrl/eth-signer-app/README.md

 1. Create a key+address to sign with (it will be)

-2. Use a camera to scan transaction QR code
+2. Use a camera to scan a transaction QR code

 3. Inspect the content of the scanned transaction